Academic Training Regulations Prior to Completion of Study and Post Completion of Study for Students in J-1 Status

 • the training is predominantly in person, with no more than 40% of the training time (two days out of five) consisting of remote work.

-If a student does not have a job offer by the time 30 days after completion is reached, then academic training is forfeited.
+If a student does not have a job offer by the time 30 days after completion is reached, then Academic Training is forfeited.
 The actual employment may begin after the 30-day limit.

-Academic training cannot exceed 18 months, including any prior academic training in the United States.
-Students who have received their PhD and are engaged in post-doctoral training may apply for an additional 18 months of academic training.
-A new form DS-2019 must be issued for each 18-month training period of academic training for PhDs.
+J-1 students may obtain AT authorization prior to completion of studies as well as after completion of studies, within the 18-month limit.
+Academic Training cannot exceed 18 months, including any prior AT in the United States.
+Students who have received their PhD and are engaged in post-doctoral training may apply for an additional 18 months of Academic Training.

 Academic training must be recommended by the department and authorized by the J-1 sponsor.
 If a student has a DS-2019 issued by Binghamton University, then the Office of International Student and Scholar Services authorizes Academic Training.
 A student with a DS-2019 issued by an organization other than Binghamton University must obtain authorization for Academic Training from that organization.